TiagoMaiaL/PiPlayground/README.md

-# exploring-pip
+# PiPlayground

-A simple iOS app exploring how Picture in Picture works
+A simple iOS app used to explore how Picture in Picture works.

+## TODOS:
+ - [ ] Add the project UI
+ - [ ] Add video playback components
+ - [ ] Add control for starting pip
+ - [ ] Add support for pip restoration
+ - [ ] Document how PiP works in this README file